 Purposes: This program recognizes exemplary faculty use of technology in the areas of teaching, research, and community service.
-The award is designed to recognize innovation in the introduction and application of technology, including but not limited to laptop computers, in the academic environment.
+The award is designed to recognize innovation in the introduction and application of technology, including (but not limited to) mobile devices, in the academic environment.
 Up to two awards of $750 each will be made annually.

 Nominations can address one or more of three categories:

 Category 1: Teaching improvement.
 Demonstrating the application of innovative educational technology for improving teaching effectiveness.

 Category 2: Research applications.
 Demonstrating the application of innovative technology for professional research.

 Category 3: Community information outreach services.
 Demonstrating the application of innovative technology in community service.

 Nomination Instructions and Deadline: